 Table 34.
-Summary comparison of accounting assets vs. leverage ratio exposure measure

-In CHF millions, BCV Group, LR1
+Summary comparison of accounting assets vs. leverage ratio exposure measure In CHF millions, BCV Group, LR1

-31/12/2019 30/06/2019 1 Total consolidated assets as per published financial statements 48,352 47,135 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation, as well as adjustment for assets deducted from Tier 1 capital -73 -79 3 Adjustment for fiduciary assets recognized on the balance sheet pursuant to the operative accounting framework but excluded from the leverage ratio exposure measure - - 4 Adjustment for derivative financial instruments 332 385 5 Adjustment for securities financing transactions (SFTs) 34 5 6 Adjustment for off-balance-sheet items 2,457 2,752 7 Other adjustments - - 8 Leverage ratio exposure measure 51,101 50,199
+31/12/2020 30/6/2020 1 Total consolidated assets as per published financial statements 53,186 50,268 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation, as well as adjustment for assets deducted from Tier 1 capital -28 -78 3 Adjustment for fiduciary assets recognized on the balance sheet pursuant to the operative accounting framework but excluded from the leverage ratio exposure measure - - 4 Adjustment for derivative financial instruments 199 220 5 Adjustment for securities financing transactions (SFTs) 85 40 6 Adjustment for off-balance-sheet items 2,554 2,354 7 Other adjustments - 8 Leverage ratio exposure measure 55,996 52,803

-The growth in total assets reflects increases in loans and advances to customers, mortgage lending, and amounts due from banks (see Table 29).
-The difference between the financial assets reported on the balance sheet and the leverage ratio exposure measure stems primarily from off-balance-sheet transactions (CHF 2.457bn at 31 December 2019).
+The growth in total assets mainly reflects increases in cash and cash equivalents, and mortgage lending (see Table 29).
+The difference between the financial assets reported on the balance sheet and the leverage ratio exposure measure stems primarily from off-balance-sheet transactions (CHF 2.554bn at 31 December 2020).
 Starting with the Q1 2019 financial statements, the leverage ratio for derivatives exposures is calculated using the SA-CCR.